-Appraisal myths & facts
+Appraisal myths debunked

 Have other questions about appraisers, appraising or real estate in Maricopa County or Scottsdale, AZ?Contact Phoenix Valuations, LLC

-Fact: Hiring an appraiser can fulfill a variety of necessities depending on the designations and certifications of the appraiser involved; appraisers can provide a great deal of different services, including benefit/cost analysis, tax assessment, legal dispute resolution, and even estate planning.
+Fact: Hiring an appraiser can fulfill a variety of necessities depending on the designations and certifications of the appraiser involved; appraisers can perform a great deal of different services, including benefit/cost analysis, tax assessment, legal dispute resolution, and even estate planning.